Soyebsoyeb/mechanistic-interpretability-v2/book/chapters/chapter_02.md

 ### 2.8.1 Steering Along a Direction

-Add a vector along a specific direction in representation space:
+Add a vector along one chosen direction in representation space:

 ```python
 def intervene_on_direction(